ritza-co/internal-articles/docs/docusaurus-to-mintlify-migration.md

 # Migrating from Docusaurus to Mintlify

 [Mintlify](https://mintlify.com) allows users to create documentation using AI.
-In this tutorial you'll learn how you can migrate your documentaion from Docusaurus to Mintlify
+In this tutorial you'll learn how you can migrate your documentation from Docusaurus to Mintlify

 Here's an example of what you'll have: